 - You can’t point a knife toward anyone, ever.
 This includes passing and cutting: against my mother’s best instincts, you must cut toward you, not away, and pass holding the blade itself.

-- You can’t point your feet at the hearth/fire, or at an alter.
+- You can’t point your feet at the hearth/fire, or at an altar.
 You have to sleep with your feet pointing at the door in the gers, and each ger is set up for this scenario: each single bed’s pillow is arranged so your feet are facing the door whilst you sleep.